thepirat000/Audit.NET/src/Audit.WebApi/README.md

 - **IncludeModelState**: Boolean to indicate whether to include the Model State info or not.
 Default is false.
 - **SerializeActionParameters**: Boolean to indicate whether the action arguments should be pre-serialized to the audit event.
 Default is false.

+The `AuditApiGlobalFilter` can be configured with the following methods:
+- **LogActionIf()** / **LogRequestIf()**: A function of the `ContollerActionDescriptor` / `HttpRequest` to determine whether the action should be logged or not.
+- **WithEventType()**: A string (or a function of the executing context that returns a string) that identifies the event type.
+Can contain the following placeholders:
+  - \{controller}: replaced with the controller name.
+  - \{action}: replaced with the action method name.
+  - \{verb}: replaced with the HTTP verb used (GET, POST, etc).
+- **IncludeHeaders()**: Boolean (or function of the executing context that returns a boolean) to indicate whether to include the Http Request Headers or not.
+Default is false.
+- **IncludeRequestBody()**: Boolean (or function of the executing context that returns a boolean) to indicate whether to include or exclude the request body from the logs.
+Default is false.
+(Check the following note)
+- **IncludeResponseBody()**: Boolean (or function of the executed context that returns a boolean) to indicate whether to include response body or not.
+Default is false.
+- **IncludeModelState()**: Boolean (or function of the executed context that returns a boolean) to indicate whether to include the Model State info or not.
+Default is false.

 To configure the output persistence mechanism please see [Event Output Configuration](https://github.com/thepirat000/Audit.NET/blob/master/README.md#data-providers).

 ### NOTE